CarlosSanchess/EcoRevive/README.md

 - Our application focuses on facilitating the recycling of various items (for example, electronic waste), serving as a means of communication between the owner of the equipment and the interested party.

 - Features:
    -Product listing;
---Filtering of products;
+   -Filtering of products;
---Login registration;
+   -Login registration;
---Chat between users.
+   -Chat between users.

 2leic12T3